Freda Diesing School of Northwest Coast Art

 The Freda Diesing School of Northwest Coast Art focuses on traditional First Nations Pacific Northwest Coast Art offering Fine Arts certificates and diplomas.
-It is located within the Ts'msyen Nation in Terrace, British Columbia, Canada.

 Named after the Haida artist Freda Diesing, one of the first female carvers on the modern Northwest coast, aka Kant Wuss, Skill-kew-wat and Wee-hwe-doasl, who was born in the Sadsugohilanes Clan of the Haida in British Columbia to Flossie and Frank Johnson.
 Her Haida name, Skill-kew-wat, translates roughly as Magical Little Woman.

 At the age of 42, she undertook woodcarving apprenticeships under artists including Robert Davidson (artist).
 In 2002, she received an National Aboriginal Achievement Award and honorary doctorate from the University of Northern British Columbia.

 The school was opened in the Fall of 2006 by one of Freda's students Dempsey Bob and two of his nephews, Ken McNeil and Stan Bevan.
 The school focuses on carving in the Northern Style, with drawing, painting, art history and tool-making courses supporting the carving component of the school.
 Dempsey Bob received a Lifetime Achievement Award in Aboriginal Art in 2007 The school has selected Indigenous artists from outside Northwest BC for residencies, including a Maori artist from New Zealand.

 The school frequently invites guest speakers for presentations.
 These speakers have included Robert Davidson, Roy Henry Vickers, Keith Smartch, Bill McLennan, Greg Schauff, and representatives from the Royal BC Museum, the Canadian Museum of Civilization and other institutions representing the arts and culture in the Northwest Coast.

 The First Nations Fine Arts program is unique as a university credit program, recognized by Emily Carr University of Art and Design, that focuses on First Nations art and culture in a context where the culture and people who originated it live today.